 - Multi-tenancy: hardware and software are on a shared infrastructure that serves multiple companies

-Most ETRMs – even “cloud” ones – are single-tenant, meaning that each customer has their own version of the production software.
-This means that upgrades are slow, software code may be forked, customers completely manage their own master data, and they often pay full freight for server capacity, even though it is usually underutilized.
+Many ETRMs – even “cloud” ones – are single-tenant, meaning that each customer has their own version of the production software.
+This means that upgrades are slow, software code may be forked, customers completely manage their own master data, and they often pay full freight for server capacity, even though it is usually under-utilized.